aditya-2703/ANDROID_PROJECTS/GLOSSARY-DIARY/README.md

 # GLOSSARY-DIARY

-This application works as title suggest "glossary diary" in this app you can add items by pressing add item button and you can also submit this list of items as text file to any social media platform such as whatsapp,facebook and many more.
+This application works as title suggest "Glossary Diary".
+In this app you can add items by pressing add item button and you can also submit this list of items as text file to any social media platform such as whatsapp,facebook and many more.